 Steven has not let his injuries prevent him from living life to the fullest.
 He spends much of his time outdoors – mountaineering, skiing, cycling, and kayaking.
 He also plays the drums, guitar and other instruments.
 He is highly involved with the Blind Endeavors Foundation, an organization he started.
 “Blindness is a lifelong challenge.
 Stare into the darkness and you will never find your way, but if you explore through the darkness, you’re bound to stumble upon a great adventure,” he says.

 Although Steven has conquered climbing some of the highest mountains in the country, living in a home without adaptations posed even greater challenges.
 Before receiving his HFOT home, he was not been able to live alone and had moved several times with friends and family.

-A home adapted to his needs allows Steven to live independently.
+A home adapted to his needs enables Steven to live independently.
 He is able to answer the door safely by using an intercom system, and he also has accessible appliances.
 The open floor plan and automatic doors make it easier for him to navigate his way around the home.

 Steven has aspirations to serve the country again in the biathlon at the Paralympics in the future.
-A specially adapted custom home provides him a foundation and stability, allowing him to focus on his sports training.
+A specially adapted custom home provides him a foundation and stability, enabling him to focus on his sports training.

 Steven says after war and going through a traumatic experience, he sometimes feels lost but organizations like HFOT provide him with hope.
 “This organization and its faithful donors change lives every year.
 It is because of you I can enjoy life more completely.
 A home is a foundation and corner stone from which dreams and adventures can spring,” he says.